 The Company contributes amounts to the Trust Fund which are collected from shippers through abandonment surcharges as approved by the CER.
-At December 31, 2019, the Trust Fund accrued approximately \$485 thousand of Contributions receivable from the Company (2018 - \$453 thousand).
-This represents amounts to be billed for December shipping services that will be collected from the shippers and subsequently contributed to the Trust Fund.
+At December 31, 2020, the Trust Fund accrued approximately \$482,000 of Contributions receivable from the Company (2019 - \$485,000).
+This represents amounts to be billed for December shipping services that have been collected from the shippers and subsequently contributed to the Trust Fund in January 2021.

 Distributions from the Trust Fund are subject to CER approval and are restricted for use towards abandonment activities.
-For the year ended December 31, 2019, no funds were distributed to the Company from the Trust Fund (2018 - nil).
+For the years ended December 31, 2020 and 2019, no funds were distributed to the Company from the Trust Fund.